IanTeda/old.hugo.ianteda.com/content/blog/2017-05-10-rule-9-always-start-with-the-end-in-mind.md

 slug: rule-9-always-start-with-the-end-in-mind
 ---

-> I can't change the direction of the wind, but I can adjust my sails to always reach my destination. <br/><cite>-- Jimmy Dean</cite>
+{{< blockquote quote="I can't change the direction of the wind, but I can adjust my sails to always reach my destination." author="Jimmy Dean">}}

 Always start with the end in mind.
 What is the ideal outcome?
 What is your destination?
 And then breakdown the journey into manageable pieces, reverse engineering the path to get there.

 If you don't have a destination, you don't have direction.
 And if you don't have direction you are lost, going around and around in circles.

-> By prevailing over all obstacles and distractions, one may unfailingly arrive at his chosen goal or destination. <br/><cite>-- Christopher Columbus</cite>
+{{< blockquote quote="By prevailing over all obstacles and distractions, one may unfailingly arrive at his chosen goal or destination." author="Christopher Columbus">}}

 The path isn't always clear, because the path is not always well traveled.
 But with an end in mind, a good internal compass and a belief in self you can reach your destination.